In fact, it was really the only thing that I knew about Konya when I decided to go there, during my travel across Turkey last year.

 KAPI MOSQUE (1869)

 Without any doubt, the Kapi Mosque is one of the most prominent buildings within the Konya Bazaar.
-It’s in the middle of the historical area and it’s surrounded by many shops.
+It’s in the middle of the historic area, surrounded by many shops.

-Unlike the Selimiye Mosque, which appears slightly isolated in that big square, this mosque is the nucleus of daily activities for many people who come to the historical area for various reasons.
+Unlike the Selimiye Mosque which appears slightly isolated in that big square where it stands, this mosque is the nucleus of daily activities for many people who come to the historic area for various reasons.
 Also, it perfectly embellishes the whole area.

 The inscription at the entrance shows the construction date as 1658.
 Indeed, Pir Hüsein Çelebi, one of Mevlana’s great grand-sons constructed it in that year.
-But, that original mosque was damaged in 1811 and then it was restored by Eşenlerli Köse Mufti.
+But that original mosque was damaged in 1811 and was restored by Eşenlerli Köse Mufti.

 However, in the fire of the Konya Bazaar in 1867, the mosque burnt to the ground.